 Registered engineers are issued with a unique license number and a photo ID card.
 The card will list specifically the types of work that the engineer is qualified to undertake.
-The School Business Manager or their delegated person must ensure that any contractor not provided via KERSHAW, who they have engaged to work on gas fittings, is Gas Safe Registered and appropriately qualified for the work to be carried out.
+The School Business Manager or their delegated person must ensure that any contractor not provided via the Trust Approved Suppliers, who they have engaged to work on gas fittings, is Gas Safe Registered and appropriately qualified for the work to be carried out.